Area COVID-19 Numbers Update – July 21

 Messenger Reporter

-EAST TEXAS – While some say COVID-19 is a hoax, over 140,000 dead Americans seem to indicate otherwise.
+EAST TEXAS – While some say COVID-19 is a hoax, nearly 150,000 dead Americans seem to indicate otherwise.
 States that began to re-open in May are starting to close back down and Texas is very close to finding itself under stay-at-home orders, once again.

 A month ago, Gov. Greg Abbott pushed pause on the Texas re-opening.
 Elective surgeries were put on hold.
 Bars were closed once again and restaurants were back to only serving at 50 percent of their capacity.
 Tubing and rafting businesses were shut down and outside gatherings of 100 or more required governmental authorization.